HushTug uses leather sourced in Himeji, Japan.

 This is a long-established tannery with 67 years of history, producing 2,500 to 3,000 pieces of leather each month.

-The first step is to remove the hair and meat from the skin of the animal and then wash it thoroughly.
+The first step is to remove the hair and meat from the skin taken from the animal and then wash it until it is clean.

 The skins taken from animals are transported in this condition (the image has been processed in black and white because it is shocking).

-Since the skin would begin to rot even before it was washed, the entire skin is sprinkled with salt.
+Since the skin would have already started to rot before it was washed, salt is sprinkled all over it.

-One of the reasons why Himeji became a bustling leather industry center was that it was close to the city of Ako, which is known in Japan as a famous salt producing area.
+One of the reasons why Himeji became a thriving leather industry was that it was close to Ako City, which is known in Japan as a famous salt producing area.

-When cleaning, we put them in large drums like this for several days.
+When cleaning, the items are placed in large drums like this for several days.

-It takes between 1 and 3 tons of water to process one piece of leather.
+It takes 1 to 3 tons of water to process one piece of leather.

 Himeji is located between two rivers, the Ibo River and the Hayashida River, allowing it to secure a large amount of water.

-The water is also soft, which allows for the production of more flexible, high-quality leather, which in turn encourages the leather industry to flourish.
+The water is also soft, which allows for the production of more flexible, high-quality leather, which led to a boom in the leather industry.

 The next step is to dry the wet skins in the sun.

-Using heaters or other appliances will cause the leather to lose its original texture, so it is very important to dry it in a natural environment.
+Using heaters or other devices will cause the leather to lose its natural texture, so it is very important to dry it in a natural environment.

 Himeji is a region in Japan that is particularly suited to sun drying due to its warm climate and low rainfall.